christophebiocca/network_clipboard/README.md

 Usage
 -----

-Once setup, all machines can join/leave the newtwork at will.
+Once setup, all machines can join/leave the network at will.
 The topology should adjust.

 Supported Platforms
 -------------------